 It was an age-appropriate activity for both of them!

 Ready to Play?!

-Download the free shape puzzles by clicking the blue button below and then hop over and check out our Ultimate Preschool Activity Pack filled with print and play math, alphabet and fine motor activities for kids!
+Download the free shape puzzles by clicking the blue button below and then hop over and check out our Roll and Cover Pattern Block Mats in our shop!